 How to prevent them

 Kittens should be wormed monthly from 6 weeks of age to 6 months of age.
 After this they are wormed the same as adult cats which should be every 3 months.
 However if your cat is a hunter you may need to worm more frequently than this, please discuss your cat's needs with one of our staff.
 For a wormer to be effective an adequate dose must be given which is why we always check the weight of your pet first.
 For small kittens under 6 weeks of age or under 0.5kg in weight we advise using panacur, which will treat roundworms and SOME types of tapeworms.
 For further advice on worming treatments, please contact one of our practices.

 And if I cannot give my cat tablets?

 Then our nurses are happy to weigh your cat and give the correct dose of wormer for you, by appointment in one of our nurse's clinics.
-However even we find the odd cat difficult to give tablets to and for these we will find an alternative such as an injection or spot preparation.
+However even we find the odd cat difficult to give tablets to and for these we can suggest alternatives.
 There are spot-on treatments for cats that are effective against both roundworms and tapeworms.
 Please ask one of our nurses for more information on the products available.
 To get in touch, please click here.

 Fleas will find and feed on even the best looked after pet.
 They start breeding in spring and continue until the frosts arrive although indoors they can be a year round problem.
 Pets will initially pick up adult fleas outside the home, whilst walking or in the garden, and bring them indoors.
 Here they lay hundreds of eggs, which fall off into the carpets and furniture, soon contaminating the household environment.